PKU-YuanGroup/Open-Sora-Plan/README.md

 Project stages:
 - Primary
-1. Setup the codebase and train a un-conditional model on a landscape dataset.
+1. Setup the codebase and train an un-conditional model on a landscape dataset.
 2. Train models that boost resolution and duration.

 - Extensions